noble-assets/orbiter/ARCHITECTURE.md

 ### Dispatcher Component

-The `DispatcherComponent` (`keeper/components/dispatcher.go`) orchestrates payload execution by coordinating actions and orbit operations.
-This component is created by injecting the action and orbit component.
+The `DispatcherComponent` (`keeper/components/dispatcher.go`) orchestrates payload execution by coordinating actions and forwarding operations.
+This component is created by injecting the executor and forwarder component.

 **Key Responsibilities**:

 - **Payload Validation**: Ensures payload structure and content validity
 - **Action Dispatching**: Dispatches pre-actions sequentially (fees, swaps, etc.) to the proper handler.
-- **Orbit Execution**: Dispatches cross-chain forwarding operations to the proper handler.
+- **Forwarding Execution**: Dispatches cross-chain forwarding operations to the proper handler.
 - **Statistics Tracking**: Maintains dispatch counts and amount metrics.

-### Action Component
+### Executor Component

-The `ActionComponent` (`keeper/components/action.go`) handles action operations by performing state transitions on the Noble chain.
+The `ExecutorComponent` (`keeper/components/executor.go`) handles action operations by performing state transitions on the Noble chain.

 This component does not execute any actions, but keeps track internally of the available action controllers and routes the incoming request to the correct one.